Gathering and Exploiting Higher-Order Information when Training Large Structured Models: Context and motivation

-\paragraph{Brief summary of existing works.} Extracting the maximum amount of higher-order information about a loss at a minimal computational cost and using it to improve optimization is not a novel idea.
-This is typically what is done by \cite{dangel2023backpropagation}, despite it does not go beyond the second-order derivative.
-In that research direction, the technique presented by \cite{pearlmutter1994fast} is very important, since it allows to compute at a very small cost the projection of higher-order derivatives in given directions, and incidentally compute the terms of the Taylor expansion of the function.
-Regarding the derivatives of order $3$ and beyond, \cite{nesterov2006cubic} use some information of order-$3$ to improve Newton's method.
-It illustrates that the derivatives of order $3$ and above are useful in some circumstances.
+It is not a novel idea to extract higher-order information about a loss at a minimal computational cost to improve optimization.
+This is typically what is done by \cite{dangel2023backpropagation}, although it does not go beyond the second-order derivative.
+In this line of research, the \emph{Hessian-vector product} \cite{pearlmutter1994fast} is a decisive tool, that allows to compute the projection of higher-order derivatives in given directions at low cost (see App.~\ref{app:fast_comp}).
+For derivatives of order $3$, Nesterov's cubic regularization of Newton's method \cite{nesterov2006cubic} uses information of order $3$ to avoid too large training steps.
+Incidentally, we develop an anisotropic variant of this in Section \ref{sec:short:optim}.
+In the same spirit, the use of derivatives of any order for optimization has been proposed \cite{birgin2017worst}